Fuel-efficient V6; comfortable seats; good legroom in rear; better-looking interior than competitors.

 The manufacturer provided Edmunds this vehicle for the purposes of evaluation.

-2011 Toyota Tacoma Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2011 Toyota Tacoma and all model years in our database.
+Is the 2011 Toyota Tacoma a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2011 Toyota Tacoma and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2011 Tacoma featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.